didicayu/Social-Media-WebProject/README.md

   - `comments` (IntegerField): The number of comments the post has received.
 Default: 0.
   - `timestamp` (DateTimeField): The timestamp of when the post was created.
 Automatically set to the current timestamp.
   - `user` (ForeignKey): Represents the user who created the post.
-  - `products_services` (ManyToManyField): Represents the products or services mentioned in the post.
+  - `product` (ForeignKey): Links to a `ProductService` instance, representing the product or service mentioned in the post.
+This field is optional (`null=True`), allowing for posts that may not be directly related to a specific product or service.
+When a product is deleted, any posts linked to it will also be removed (`on_delete=models.CASCADE`).
 ### UserInteraction

 - **Attributes:**